-See more on our guide to Tipping in Mainland China, Hong Kong, and Macau.
+See more on our guide to Tipping in Chinese mainland, Hong Kong, and Macau.

 Having a local with you to teach you about local transaction methods and handling cash can be quite valuable.
 They can also help steer you to optimal shopping experiences that you'll enjoy.

 Private Car and Driver - free of hassles, more flexibility

 Private car and driver might be the best option if you want to do a lot of touring, business, or sightseeing in Hong Kong.
 A private driver or aid from an English speaking guide/interpreter is relatively inexpensive compared to Western countries and Japan.
 But pick a reputable company like China Highlights.
 You can arrange for our driver and guide to wait for you.